Vopaaz/File-Allocation-Simulator/src/renderer/sim-js-comments.md

 }

 function locateToLookInfoTable(dirs){
-    // Locate the file information table which contains the wanted file and initialize the message.
+    // Locate the file information table which contains the wanted file and initialize the message
+    // by iteratively follow the path and look into different layers of directory tables, starting from the main one.
 }

 function exeRead(instruction){